 Why Self-Awareness is Necessary for a Growth Mindset

-A person with more depth to their self-awareness, can take the same situation, and create an opportunity for introspection, and improvement, (a growth mindset).
-In my book, one of the top habits of highly successful, self-aware people, is taking responsibility for their actions.
+A person with more self-awareness can take the same situation and create an opportunity for introspection and improvement.
+In my book, one of the top habits of successful self-aware people is taking responsibility for their actions.

-Stumbling through a couple of crummy relationships, signals that it’s time to pause, and regroup.
-Those with high self-awareness understands the quote “my vibe attracts my tribe”, immediately seeking to uncover and remedy, their crappy relationship karma.
-Their self-awareness empowers them with a growth mindset, that seeks to problem solve, (growing forward), rather than throw their hands up, (chalking their toxic relationships up to bad luck).
+Stumbling through a couple of crappy relationships signals that it’s time to pause and regroup.
+Those with high self-awareness immediately seek to uncover and remedy their crappy relationship karma.
+Their self-awareness empowers them to problem solve, rather than throw their hands up, (chalking their toxic relationships up to bad luck).

 As you can see, consciously increasing your self-awareness also gets you into the habit of thinking fluidly, leading to a growth mindset, rather than boxing yourself into a fixed mindset with rigid thinking.
 How can you improve your mindset with self-awareness, and what could you accomplish?!
 The possibilities are limitless (if you’re open to them).